EistenGaming/eg.screeps/README.md

 # eg.screeps

+We've recently stumbled over SCREEP on Steam and got hooked.
+Learning programming and solving problems has never been more fun :)

+This is the code base we'll use to learn, improve and eventually go for (SCREEPS) world domination.

-World domination in three easy steps:
+Our approach in three easy steps:

-1) Learning the Screeps API
+1) Learn the Screeps API
 2) Write and incrementally improve the screep's AI
 3) Dominate world